 Washing and cleaning your wool sweaters, coats, and jackets with spot treatment is easy.
-To spot treat, wet the Wash & Stain Bar and gently work into the stained area(s).
+To spot treat, wet the Wash & Stain Bar (Our wool cleaner of choice) and gently work into the stained area(s).

 Remove soap and dirt with a wet Lint-Free Cleaning Cloth—be sure to remove all soap.
 Dampen the cloth as needed, and repeat the process until satisfied.